Getting Started Guide

 If your site uses infinite scroll, serves up content dynamically via AJAX, or pages change without the URL subsequently changing or the DOM refreshing, you’ll need to do some additional implementation.

-Anytime a visitor navigates to a new page or piece of content, you’ll need to call a custom variable called
+Anytime a visitor navigates to a new page or piece of content, you’ll need to call the function

 virtualPage.
-This variable is specifically designed for this kind of page change, and can be attached to click/swipe events, or to a pixel that is used to trigger content changes.
+This function is specifically designed to update our pinger information on this kind of page change, and can be attached to click/swipe events, or to a pixel that is used to trigger content changes.
 Best practice is to make sure that the

 virtualPage function is called whenever you change to a new page of content using AJAX, so they always happen together.